iWinston/typeorm-plus/docs/listeners-and-subscribers.md

 }
 ```

-## What is Subscriber
+## What is a Subscriber

-You can create separate event subscriber classes which can listen to specific entity events or any entity events.
+Marks a class as an event subscriber which can listen to specific entity events or any entity events.
-Events are firing using `QueryBuilder` or repository/manager methods.
+Events are firing using `QueryBuilder` and repository/manager methods.
 Example:

 ```typescript